 Aims of the Festival

-- encourage, support and create the opportunity for social science researchers to engage with non-academic audiences
+- encourage, support and create opportunities for social science researchers to engage with non-academic audiences

-- promote and increase awareness of social science and ESRC-funded research
+- promote and increase awareness of the social sciences and ESRC-funded research

-- promote and increase awareness of the contributions social science makes to the wellbeing and the economy of UK society
+- promote and increase awareness of the contribution social science makes to the wellbeing and the economy of society in the UK

 - enable the public to engage with social science research

-- engage with teachers and young people to raise their awareness of social science.
+- engage with teachers and young people and to raise their awareness of the social sciences

 Our evaluation reports highlight the breadth of activities, events and audiences that our previous Festivals have achieved.